cortexlabs/cortex/docs/deployments/exporting.md

 ### `SavedModel`

 You may export your trained model into an export directory, or use a checkpoint directory containing the export directory (which is usually the case if you used `estimator.train_and_evaluate()`).
 The folder may be zipped if you desire.
-For Accelerator-equipped (Inferentia) instances, also check the [Accelerator instructions](accelerators.md#neuron).
+For ASIC-equipped (Inferentia) instances, also check the [ASIC instructions](asics.md#neuron).

 A TensorFlow `SavedModel` directory should have this structure: